EPS seminar, theme for 2020-2021

-Crisis or crisis of globalization?
-What implications for educational research?
+Crisis situations, or crisis of globalization?
+What are the implications for educational research?

-Further information will follow on the factual organization of the next session and the associated logistics...
+Further information will follow regarding the practical arrangements for the next session and the associated logistics...

 _________